-The estimation bonus is calculated as follows: Bonus = $P_7$ points - Delta
+The estimation bonus is calculated as follows: Bonus = min(20 points - Delta/2, score done)

 - The score is the one scored by the team during the match on actions listed above. - The delta is the difference between the score made by the team during the match and the score estimated by the team.
-This one is always positive (Absolute value). - The bonus is added to the points of the team. - A negative bonus is reduced to 0. - The penalties are not included in the performance estimation.
+This one is always positive (Absolute value). - The bonus cannot be higher then the score made by the team during the match. - The bonus is added to the points of the team. - A bonus is rounded up to the next integer. - A negative bonus is reduced to 0. - The penalties are not included in the performance estimation.

-E. PROJECT PRESENTATION
+F. PROJECT PRESENTATION

-Both EurobotOpen and EurobotOpen Junior encourage participants to practice science in a funny and original way.
+Both Eurobot^{Open} and Eurobot^{Open} Junior encourage participants to practice science in a funny and original way.
 Our main objective is to assist and value your projects conceived during the year.
 To achieve this, the teams must create a poster, and organizers may ask the teams to create a technical documentation of their robots.